 AUCD is a membership organization that supports and promotes a national network of university-based interdisciplinary programs.
 Network members consist of:

-- 67 University Centers for Excellence in Developmental Disabilities (UCEDD), funded by the Administration on Intellectual Developmental Disabilities (AIDD)
+- 67 University Centers for Excellence in Developmental Disabilities (UCEDD), funded by the Office of Intellectual Developmental Disabilities (OIDD)

 - 52 Leadership Education in Neurodevelopmental Disabilities (LEND) Programs funded by the Maternal and Child Health Bureau (MCHB)